09u2h4n/PyAPKDownloader/README.md

     pip install .

-I recommend to use virtual environment.
+I recommend to use virtual in environment.

     python3 -m venv venv && pip install .